srct/whats-open/README.md

 * Add times until opening/closing for restaurants that are close, and exact times for those that aren't.
 * Add yellow close-to-closing condition.
-* Possible: Make page refresh, or more preferably have the data refresh.
-For example, with AJAX calls.
 * Possible: Make an API?